 Fresh air at last!
-Spanish children allowed out for first time in six weeks
+Spanish children go outdoors for first time in six weeks

 “To tell you the truth, for me the time flew, it didn’t feel long at all.
 We played a lot, we aren’t missing anything thank God so we can’t complain,” said Tamara Romero, who took her two sons out on their scooters on Sunday morning.

-Spain’s Health Ministry said on Sunday that 288 more people had died after being diagnosed with the coronavirus, the lowest daily rise in the past month and down on Saturday’s 378 and Friday’s 367.
+The Health Ministry said on Sunday that 288 more people had died after being diagnosed with the coronavirus, the lowest daily rise in the death toll in the past month and down on Saturday’s 378 and Friday’s 367.

+That brought the total number of deaths to 23,190, while the overall number of cases rose to 207,634.
 Spain has registered the third highest number of COVID-19 deaths, after the United States and Italy.

-The Health Ministry changed the methodology on Friday for logging cases of the virus.
-It will no longer count antibody tests and will only include positive results from PCR tests.
+The Health Ministry changed the methodology on Friday for logging cases.
+It will no longer count antibody tests and will only include positive results from PCR tests, which detect the presence of an active virus.

+Emergency health chief Fernando Simon detailed the health ministry’s recommendations for a gradual easing of measures, saying the country must ensure the health system can respond if there is another outbreak.

+Spain needs to guard against “new waves” of the illness, he told a news conference, adding the aim is a gradual return to normal.
+But “it will not be the same normality that we knew a year ago”, he said.

+A ministry document recommends that regions double their intensive care capacity to cope with possible increases in cases as lockdown measures are eased.

+Prime Minister Pedro Sanchez was meeting by teleconference with regional heads on Sunday to discuss the plans.

-In a televised address on Saturday night, Prime Minister Sanchez said lockdown restrictions would be further eased, allowing people out to exercise alone from May 2 - if the coronavirus toll continues to fall.
+In a televised address on Saturday night, Sanchez said the lockdown would be further eased, allowing people out to exercise alone from May 2 - if the coronavirus toll continues to fall.
+People living together will be permitted to take short walks together.

-He also laid out a wider government plan to loosen the lockdown at different speeds across different regions, depending on whether they meet with criteria established by the World Health Organization.
+Sanchez also laid out a wider government plan to loosen the lockdown at different speeds across different regions depending on whether they meet with criteria established by the World Health Organization.

-“We will not suddenly recover activity across all sectors,” he said.
-“The deescalation has to be gradual and asymmetric...
-We won’t all advance at the same pace but we will follow the same rules.”

-Reporting by Jessica Jones and Clara-Laeila Laudette; Editing by Gareth Jones and Frances Kerry
+Reporting by Raul Cadenas,Elena Rodriguez, Clara-Laeila Laudette; Writing by Jessica Jones; Editing by Gareth Jones and Frances Kerry